-7.4.3 Evaluations: Make-Up Test
+6.4.3 Evaluations: Make-Up Test

-To be eligible to take the make-up test, you must both email eco101@utoronto.ca with subject ECO101 Assessment before the start of the missed test and have a declared absence (using the tool on ACORN) whose duration covers the missed test.
-That's it.
+To be eligible to take the make-up test, by the start of test, you must both declare your absence for that day on Acorn and upload this declaration to the form available on Quercus.2 That's it.
 Students who do not qualify for writing the make-up test will receive a grade of zero for the missed test.
 This make-up test may only replace one missed term test.
 The only time Prof. Gazzale has ever made an exception to this rule has been in consultation with an academic advisor from the student's College Registrar's Office